magj3k/swiftpage/README.md

 SwiftPage provides two scripts, `create_page.py` and `server.py` that you can run to generate a new HTML5 website in the `site/` directory.

-The file `create_page.py` is where you define the content of your SwiftPage.
+The file `page.py` is where you define the content of your SwiftPage.
 In the `Page` constructor, you specify the Components that will be rendered on the page, which is explained in further detail in the section below.

-Running `python create_page.py` will look at the specified page, print warnings about potentially problematic design choices, and save a new HTML5 SwiftPage inside the `site/` directory *once*.
+Running `python create_page.py` will look at the specified page in `page.py`, print warnings about potentially problematic design choices, and save a new HTML5 SwiftPage inside the `site/` directory *once*.

-Running `python server.py`, on the other hand, will start a server that will detect when `create_page.py` has been changed, automatically regenerate the SwiftPage inside the `site/` directory, and refresh `dev.html` in your default web browser.
-Therefore, with `server.py` running, you can edit `create_page.py` like an HTML file and see your changes automatically update in your web browser.
+Running `python server.py`, on the other hand, will start a server that will detect when `page.py` has been changed, automatically regenerate the SwiftPage inside the `site/` directory, and refresh `dev_server.html` in your default web browser.
+Therefore, with `server.py` running, you can edit `page.py` like an HTML file and see your changes automatically update in your web browser.

 SwiftPage works by generating code that fits to the preexisting contents of the `site/` directory.
 The idea is that you can drag any relevant images and files into the `site/` directory, then run `create_page.py` or `server.py` to automatically generate code that points to everything correctly so you don't have to worry about file paths and heirarchies!

-**TL/DR:** `python create_page.py` generates your page *once*, `python server.py` generates your page whenever `create_page.py` changes.
+**TL/DR:** `python create_page.py` generates your page *once*, `python server.py` generates your page whenever `page.py` changes.

 ### How can I customize my SwiftPages?

-To customize your SwiftPage, change the rendered `Page` object in `create_page.py`.  `Page` objects can be created with a specified list of Components, like Rows, NavBars, and Sections.
+To customize your SwiftPage, change the rendered `Page` object in `page.py`.  `Page` objects can be created with a specified list of Components, like Rows, NavBars, and Sections.
 Each of these Components has certain parameters which affect its appearance and behavior as follows:

 #### Rows